microsoft/accessibility-insights-windows/docs/TelemetryDetails.md

 Name | Value
 --- | ---
-`customDimensions.UIAccessEnabled` | `True` if the user has explicitly enabled UIAccess, otherwise `False`. c`ustomDimensions.InstalledDotNetFrameworkVersion` | The numeric version of the installed .NET Framework version.
+`customDimensions.UIAccessEnabled` | `True` if the user has explicitly enabled UIAccess, otherwise `False`.
+`customDimensions.InstalledDotNetFrameworkVersion` | The numeric version of the installed .NET Framework version.
 If this value is 528040 or greater, then .NET Framework 4.8 is installed.
 Otherwise, .NET Framework 4.7.2 is installed.
+`customDimensions.OsArchitecture` | The architecture of the current Windows platform.
+Supported values: `x86` or `x64`

 #### Mainwindow_Timer_Started
 Trigger: The user uses the "Scan with Timer" feature with a non-default value. *Note that this does not send data if the default value is used*.